aetperf/aetperf.github.io/_posts/2019-08-08-Some-cool-open-source-Python-packages-for-Machine-Learning-Ep-2.md

 There is a very rich ecosystem of Python libraries related to ML.
 Here is a list of some “active”, open-source packages that may be useful for ML day-to-day activities.

-This post is following this one:
+This post is following that one:

 * [Some cool open-source Python packages for Machine Learning EP 1](https://aetperf.github.io/2019/07/11/Some-cool-open-source-Python-packages-for-Machine-Learning.html) (2019/07/11)